trogers1/Notes/Linux/Mouse_scroll.md

 <pre>
 Section "InputClass"
-        Identifier "evdev pointer catchall"
+        Identifier "libinput pointer catchall"
         MatchIsPointer "on"
         MatchDevicePath "/dev/input/event*"
         <b>Option "ButtonMapping" "1 2 3 5 4 6 7 8"</b>
-        Driver "evdev"
+        Driver "libinput"
 EndSection
 </pre>

 That should do it.
+The idea being that you switched the `4 5` to `5 4`.
+If you want to switch horizontal scroll, I belive you flip `6 7`, but not sure.

+Then restart X or restart the OS.